MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 ![The UI actions used to select the Encrypt with Password option.](media/sql-queries-excel/ui-actions.png)

 After selecting **Encrypt with Password**, populate an empty string in the popup dialog using the **Populate text field in windows** action.
-To notate the empty string, use the following expression: **%""%**.
+To populate an empty string, use the following expression: **%""%**.

 ![The opulate text field in windows action.](media/sql-queries-excel/populate-text-field-action.png)